-Academic Performance Academic Engagement English Language Arts Green Mathematics Blue College/Career Blue
+Academic Performance English Language Arts Green Mathematics Blue College/Career Blue

-- 1. Due to our focus on restorative justice and alternative consequences, our suspension rate declined to 1.3% for the 2018-2019 school year. - 2.
+- 1. Prior to school closures in the spring of 2020, suspensions were declining.
+This continues to be an area of focus for our administrative and PBIS team. - 2.
 Our percentage of students that are placed in the "prepared" category for College/Career increased from 71.2% to 76.8%.
-Unfortunately, while our socioeconomically disadvantaged students that were prepared increased slightly, they are still below the school average.
-This continues to be an area for growth. - 3.
-Our graduation rate decreased slightly from 98.6% in 2019 to 97.8% in 2020, but still remains above the state and district rates.
+Unfortunately, while our socioeconomically disadvantaged students that were prepared increased slightly, they are still below the school average. - 3.
+Our graduation rate decreased slightly from 98.6% in 2018-2019 to 97.8% in 2019-2020.
+Our graduation rate increased to 99.3% in 2020-2021.